plenoptic-org/plenoptic_presentations/README.md

 up.

 To do so, run `python osf_files.py download PRESENTATION_DIR`, which will download the tarball, extract its contents, and then delete it.
+If you have a local `assets/` directory with the same name as those you're downloading and a more recent modification date, the script will ask if you'd like to extract the contents (potentially overwriting local changes).
+If you choose not to, the tarball will be left locally for you to examine.

 You may also run `python osf_files.py download all`, which will download and extract all tarballs.